v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 ‎
 ‎In the **Power Query Editor**, use the scroll bar to scroll to the right until you find the column labeled **FieldValuesAsText** (this column is in the middle of a bunch of columns whose rows display the word **Record** in orange-colored font; so you can quickly scroll to the right until you come upon the orange colored Record rows and then locate the **FieldValuesAsText** column).
 Select the icon to the right of the **FieldValuesAsText** column name.

-23. This opens a new window that shows all the fields associated with this data type.
-The first check box field is **(Select All Columns),** and since it is selected, all the fields below it are selected.
-You want to unselect this check box, which unselects all the other fields.
+23. This opens a new window that shows all the columns that associated with this data type.
+In the top right corner of this window, select the "A thru Z" sort box that appears to the right of the Search field, and in the menu that appears, select **Name**.
+In the list of columns, the first check box is **(Select All Columns),** and since it is selected, all the columns below it are selected.
+You want to unselect this check box, which unselects all the other columns.
+The reason for doing this is that you only want to select the **Customer** and **Assignto** columns, which you will do in the next two steps.

-24. Scroll down through the list of fields until you locate the **Customer** field.
-Select its check box.
+24. Scroll down through the list of columns until you locate the **Assignto** column and then select its check box.

-25. Below the **Customer** field is the **Assignto** field.
-Select its checkbox.
+25. Then scroll down to the **Customer** column and select its check box.

-26. Select **OK.**
+26. Select **OK**.

 27. Note how the **FieldValuesAsText** column is replaced with two **FieldValuesAsText**-related columns, one titled **FieldValuesAsText.Customer** and the other **FieldValuesAsText.Assignto.** The names associated with these fields are displayed for each record from the SharePoint list.